dmabery/dltn.io/posts/success-is-found-in-the-minutiae.md

 There is probably nothing more boring to discuss at training camp than the post-season overtime rules.
 But for the Chiefs, that’s where success is.

+In another video [posted by @oeste on Twitter](https://x.com/oeste/status/1758148881529909531?s=20), you see Mahomes and Kelce running to the sideline saying, "They wanted it!" and "We wanted them to have the ball."

+The camera then cuts to 49ers fullback Kyle Juszczyk saying, as casual as if he was ordering a latte, "Hey, even if we score a touchdown, they still get the ball."
+At this point he starts shaking his head, and continues: "I didn't know that."

 You can be very successful in your chosen career by becoming an expert in topics, ideas, or technologies that other people ignore and think aren’t important.

 **Success is found in the minutiae.**